Graphic Design software and editable source files

-If source files are required however, please ask before we estimate the job as this will affect your final costing.
+If source files are required, please ask before we estimate the job as this will affect your final costing.

 If you do require source files, we supply them in the software we developed them in.
 We work in standard graphic design software.
 The most common being the Adobe Suite:

-These files cannot easily be converted to Word, Excel or PowerPoint without losing quality.
+These files cannot easily be professionally converted to Word, Excel or PowerPoint without losing quality or encountering glitches.

 These applications are specific to our industry.
 We can share the files with you, but in general, we advise against it for the following reasons:

 - The graphic design software is an added cost in the long run.
 Especially as we use several applications (e.g. InDesign, Illustrator and Photoshop) to compile one document.
-In South Africa, the exchange rate counts against us, so purchasing the suite is an added expense for you.
+Paying for these monthly license fee can be expensive.